pandas-dev/pandas/doc/source/getting_started/intro_tutorials/03_subset_data.rst

     <div class="d-flex flex-row gs-torefguide">
         <span class="badge badge-info">To user guide</span>

-For more dedicated functions on missing values, see :ref:`missing-data`
+For more dedicated functions on missing values, see the user guide section about :ref:`handling missing data <missing_data>`.

 .. raw:: html